SeanTFarr/bikesharing/README.md

 # Analysis
 ### Bike checkout times by gender:
 <img src='images\Gender_line_and_pie.png'>
+This was the first indicator that males used the bikes more often than females.
 The large amount of shorter duration bike trips, most at around 6 minutes, indicate that the riders didn't often go very far, which is fitting for travelling into and out of a densly populated area.

 ### User types: